All Episodes

 I don't know.

-I th I don't know how that happens because to me we have enough numbers in moderates and conservatives to win when one of the groups steps out, the independents and Democrats take over.
+I don't know how that happens because to me, we have enough numbers in moderates and conservatives to win.

-In the Republican Party, even now, this and this immigration bill is highlighting it.
+What's happening out there, Lila, in the Republican Party, even now, and this immigration bill is highlighting it.

-There's is the the war on conservatism in this country is not just emanating from the left.
+The war on conservatism in this country is not just emanating from the left.

 It's emanating from the right because moderates have liberal aspects to their existence, as you just explained.

-And I think the idea that we can lose, as far as I'm concerned in the party, is a them or us attitude.
+And I think the idea that we can lose, as far as I'm concerned, in the party, is a them or us attitude.

-Conservatives need to lose it, moderates need to lose it.
+Conservatives need to lose it.

 It is all together believing, lose the smaller issues, and they are smaller issues to be determined by a Supreme Court.